-After a good meal (note that we don’t provide lunch and diner), let’s make our way further east, where we will drive through unique landscapes including lava fields, volcanoes and glaciers.
+After a good meal (note that we don’t provide lunch and dinner), let’s make our way further east, where we will drive through unique landscapes including lava fields, volcanoes and glaciers.
 Once we arrive at the accommodation near the biggest glacier in Europe, we will settle and enjoy some rest in the countryside.
 From the end of August until the end of April, if the conditions are good, this is a great place to watch the Northern Lights.

-Our second day will start with the beautiful Jökulsárlón glacier lagoon, a real gem on the South Coast.
+Our second day will start with the beautiful Jökulsárlón Glacier Lagoon, a real gem on the South Coast.
 In the summertime, it is possible to add an amphibian boat tour to your incredible journey (note that it is necessary to book it in advance).
-Navigating along the icebergs and having the opportunity to taste a 1,000 year old ice is a total delight!
+Navigating along the icebergs and having the opportunity to taste a 1,000-year-old ice is a total delight!
 The ice lagoon is fed by Breiðamerkurjökull, an outlet glacier from the huge Vatnajökull.
 Every now and then, the glacier let go some ice chunks into the lagoon, they can be any size and any color.
 The icebergs then navigate to Jökulsá, the shortest river in Iceland, to end up on the shore of the Diamond Beach.

 The black sanded Diamond Beach hosts hundreds of white and blue ice chunks.You definitely don’t want to miss this place on your trip to Iceland!
-Located right on the other side of the street at Jökulsárlón, Breiðamerkurssand (which is the real name of the beach) is a perfect place to stop and take incredible picture with high contrast.
+Located right on the other side of the street at Jökulsárlón, Breiðamerkurssand (which is the real name of the beach) is a perfect place to stop and take incredible pictures with high contrast.

-After glacier hiking, it is time to go to the accommodation for our second night in the countryside.
+Afterward, it is time to go to the accommodation for our second night in the countryside.
 We will rest at Hella, a small town with approximately 800 inhabitants, located on the Ring Road.

 During winter, we try to visit an ice cave instead of going glacier hiking.